madewokherd/ALttPDoorRandomizer/README.md

 based on the Door Randomizer found at [Aerinon's Github Project.](https://github.com/Aerinon/ALttPDoorRandomizer) See https://alttpr.com/ for more details on the normal randomizer.

+### Trackers & Guides

+This is a very new mode of LTTPR so the tools and info is very limited.
+There is a [OW Rando Cheat Sheet](https://zelda.codemann8.com/images/shared/ow-rando-reference-sheet.png) that shows all the transitions that exist and are candidates for shuffle.
+There is a rumor that some OW tracking capability will be coming to CodeTracker, an EmoTracker package for LTTPR.

 # Known Issues
 (Updated 2021-04-21)